dwayn/aws-management-suite/README.md

 #### `ams route53 dns create (fqdn) (record_type)`
 Create a raw DNS record in Route53.
-Note that currently this tool only supports single value DNS entries (ie. no support for multiple values in a single DNS record).
+Note that currently this tool only supports single value DNS entries (ie. no support for multiple values in a single DNS record). fqdn is the fully qualified domain name for the entry.
+You can include the trailing dot(.) or it will be added automatically. record_type is the dns record type.
+Currently only support values `a` or `cname` for A record or
+CNAME record respectively.

 Required arguments: fqdn, record_type, (--zone-id | --zone-name), --record-value